DevExpress/testcafe/docs/articles/faq/README.md

 * You can record tests or edit them as JavaScript or TypeScript code.
 * New [Visual Test Recorder](https://docs.devexpress.com/TestCafeStudio/400165/guides/record-tests) and [IDE-like GUI](https://docs.devexpress.com/TestCafeStudio/400181/user-interface/code-editor) to record, edit, run and debug tests.
 * Currently available as a free preview version.

+[TestCafe v2015.1](https://testcafe.devexpress.com) is no longer available for purchase or subscription renewal.
+We recommend that TestCafe v2015.1 users switch to [TestCafe Studio](https://www.devexpress.com/products/testcafestudio/) to get access to the latest features.
+See this [blog post](https://community.devexpress.com/blogs/testcafe/archive/2018/11/26/testcafe-studio-a-new-web-testing-ide.aspx) for details.

 ### Which browsers does TestCafe support?
 What are the exact supported versions?